Independent-AI-Labs/local-super-agents/hype/README.md

       )
   ```

-This design enables **parallel I/O** operations and scales linearly with CPU resources in production environments.
 For more CPU-intensive tasks, HYPE also supports multi-processing (and multi-hosting/distributed deployments).

 #### 1.2 Structured Data Item Caching & Indexing